L'Hôtel du libre échange: Act II

 Marcelle and Pinglet arrive and order a room.
-Pinglet tries to persuade Marcelle to get into bed with him, but has obviously had too much to drink, and the alcohol and cigar smoke go to his head.
+Pinglet tries to persuade Marcelle to get into bed with him but has obviously had too much to drink, and the alcohol and cigar smoke go to his head.
 He leaves the room to get some fresh air.

 Paillardin arrives at the hotel, where he is led into a large room.
 He has been hired by the hotel owner to investigate reports of strange sounds and disturbances which the owner thinks are coming from ghosts.
 Paillardin leaves the room to get a drink.

 Mathieu arrives at the hotel with his four daughters, and Boulot, not knowing that Paillardin is already booked into the haunted room, double-books Mathieu into it.
 Mathieu runs into Marcelle in the corridor.
 He invites himself into Marcelle's room for tea, and they are doing so when Pinglet comes back.
 Pinglet manages to make Mathieu leave.
-Mathieu and his daughters go into their own room, and Mathieu then helps himself to Paillardin's cigars, nightshirt and slippers, thinking they are gifts from the hotel.
-When Paillardin arrives back from the café, he is angry to see his belongings gone, and concludes that the supposed ghost is just a thief pretending to haunt the place.
+Mathieu and his daughters go into their own room, and Mathieu then helps himself to Paillardin's cigars, nightshirt, and slippers, thinking they are gifts from the hotel.
+When Paillardin arrives back from the café, he is angry to see his belongings gone and concludes that the supposed ghost is just a thief pretending to haunt the place.
 He goes to sleep in one of the beds.

 Victoire arrives at the hotel with Maxime, having found one of Angelique's discarded hotel brochures and persuaded Maxime to go to the hotel with her instead of going back to philosophy school.
 They get a room.

 The daughters amuse themselves by singing and making "ghost noises", but in the middle of it all Paillardin wakes up and is frightened by them.
 He goes running through the hotel yelling about ghosts, and the daughters themselves are scared into hysterics by Paillardin unexpectedly appearing in their room.

-Maxime and Victoire are brought downstairs by the racket, and are frightened when they discover Paillardin running around.
+Maxime and Victoire are brought downstairs by the racket and are frightened when they discover Paillardin running around.
 After trying to hide in Mathieu's room, they exit the hotel.

-Paillardin tries to get into Pinglet's and Marcelle's room to hide from the "ghosts", and when he finally succeeds in breaking down the door, Pinglet hides in the fireplace.
+Paillardin tries to get into Pinglet's and Marcelle's room to hide from the "ghosts" and, when he finally succeeds in breaking down the door, Pinglet hides in the fireplace.
 His face is black from the soot in the fireplace, so Paillardin does not recognise him.
-At this point the police arrives and arrests everyone.
+At this point the police arrive and arrest everyone.
 Marcelle, pretending to be married to Pinglet, gives her name to the police as Madame Pinglet.
 Monsieur Pinglet, on the other hand, tries the same tactic and gives his name as Monsieur Paillardin.